NAGT Constitution and Bylaws

 The subscription price for the Journal of Geoscience Education for non-members shall be established by the Executive Committee, according to the needs of the Association.

-The Executive Committee may authorize the concurrent collection of division dues with the dues of the Association.
+With the approval of the Executive Committee, Regional Sections and Divisions may establish dues for Regional Section or Division membership in addition to the dues of the Association.
+The Executive Committee may authorize the concurrent collection of Division dues with the dues of the Association.

-Active Members are those persons who meet the provisions of Article IV of the Constitution.
-Active members will automatically be affiliated with the regional section in which they reside unless they request transfer to another section or request not to affiliate with any section.
-Active members participate in the governance of the Association in the manner and to the extent set forth in the Constitution and Bylaws.
+Those persons who meet the provisions of Article IV of the Constitution are eligible to be Regular Members.
+Regular members will automatically be affiliated with the Regional Section in which they reside unless they request transfer to another Section or request not to affiliate with any Section.
+Regular members participate in the governance of the Association in the manner and to the extent set forth in the Constitution and Bylaws.
+Adjunct faculty, K-12 teachers, and individuals who have retired from their primary career may pay dues at a reduced rate set by the Executive Committee.

 Section 2.
 Student Members